 There are several types of pituitary tumors.

-In general, people with a tumor of the pituitary gland will experience a series of telltale symptoms.
+In general, people with a pituitary gland tumor will experience telltale symptoms.

 These patients will have problems with their vision and headaches.

-In addition, pituitary tumors can be divided into three groups according to their problematic actions:
+In addition, pituitary tumors can be divided into three groups according to their inappropriate actions:

-- Hypersecretion: refers to the manufacture of too much hormone, and this is a problem affected by a secretory pituitary tumor.
+- Hypersecretion: refers to the manufacture of too much hormone, which is a problem affected by a secretory pituitary tumor.

-- Hypnosis: is a very low production of hormones and is usually caused by a large pituitary tumor that will physically block the pituitary gland so that it does not produce hormones.
+- Hypnosis: is a deficient production of hormones and is usually caused by a large pituitary tumor that will physically block the pituitary gland so that it does not produce hormones.
 It can also be the result of surgical resection of a tumor.

 - The effects of tumor mass: are the problems that arise from a tumor of the growing pituitary gland that presses against the pituitary gland and can cause vision and compromised headaches.

-This is a type of cyst or tumor that is congenital, which means that it is present at birth.
+This type of cyst or tumor is congenital and is present at birth.

-It can swell and fill with fluid, and can cause headaches and vision problems, as well as sleep problems.
+It can swell and fill with fluid and cause headaches, vision problems, and sleep problems.

 The ESS (for its acronym in English), or empty sella syndrome, is a disorder that arises from an affliction in the bone structure that surrounds the brain and surrounds the pituitary gland.

-A primary ESS will be a small defect that will result in a high pressure on the bone base that causes the gland to collapse.
+A primary ESS will be a minor defect that will result in high pressure on the bone base that causes the gland to collapse.

 This is related to high blood pressure and obesity in women.

-On the other hand, secondary ESS will be the result of a surgery or injury that has caused the regression of the pituitary gland.
+On the other hand, secondary ESS will result from a surgery or injury that has caused the regression of the pituitary gland.